blairanderson/tachyonstemplates/_templates/2017-06-12-tachyons-consultr.md

   - Home Header background image is courtesy of DeathToStockPhoto.
 If you keep it, you must attribute them.

 long-description: > #
-  Tachyons Creative Consultant was built to display your consulting company marketing services, a few images(one for each service provided), and a contact section for phone/email.
+  Tachyons Consultr was built to display your consulting company marketing services, a few images(one for each service provided), and a contact section for phone/email.
 All linked in a single page.
 ---